 Before Baking

-Adding heavy cream before baking is the most popular method.
-Pour the cream directly over the unbaked rolls, letting it seep into the dough.
-This maximizes moisture absorption and ensures even baking.
+- Adding heavy cream before baking is the most popular technique.
+Pouring cream over the unbaked rolls allows it to seep into the dough during the baking process.
+This results in a soft, gooey texture throughout the rolls and prevents them from drying out.

-For an extra layer of richness, add heavy cream after the rolls come out of the oven.
-Brush a small amount on the tops to create a shiny, moist finish that locks in flavors.
+- For an additional layer of richness, apply heavy cream to the rolls right after they come out of the oven.
+Brush a small amount onto the tops to create a shiny, moist finish.
+This technique enhances the flavor and locks in the warmth and gooeyness.

 How to Pour Heavy Cream Over Cinnamon Rolls